dotnet/runtime/docs/design/features/lsra-detail.md

 The building of `RefPosition`s is done via a traversal of the nodes, using the `blockSequence` constructed as described above.
-This traversal invokes `LinearScan::BuildNode()` for each node, which builds `RefPositions` according the the liveness model described above:
+This traversal invokes `LinearScan::BuildNode()` for each node, which builds `RefPositions` according to the liveness model described above:

 -   First, we create `RefPosition`s to define any internal registers that are required.
     As we create new `Interval`s for these, we add the definition `RefPosition` to an array,